 Choosing and Changing a Secure UMICH Password

 This document offers tips for creating secure passwords and provides instructions for changing your UMICH password.
 It also tells you what to do if you forget your password.
 You use your UMICH password with your uniqname to log in to many U-M services and systems.
-On U-M's Medical Campus, the UMICH password is called the Level 1 password.
+At the U-M Health System (UMHS), the UMICH password is called the Level-1 password.

-Some of the many services and systems that your uniqname and UMICH password give you access to are Wolverine Access, the MCommunity Directory, Google Apps UMICH, MFile, Virtual Sites, MWireless, and Mainstream Storage, as well as many other centrally and departmentally provided services.
+Some of the many services and systems that your uniqname and UMICH password give you access to are Wolverine Access, the MCommunity Directory, M+Google Apps, MFile, Virtual Sites, MWireless, and Mainstream Storage, as well as many other centrally and departmentally provided services.

 Table of Contents